 Board of Directors Overview

-Vantage Credit Union’s Board of Directors consists of seven volunteers whose main responsibilities include: overseeing that all credit union policies are followed, establishing and monitoring the credit union’s strategic plan, and ensuring that the credit union operates in a safe and secure manner thereby keeping the members’ best interest as a top priority.
+Vantage Credit Union’s Board of Directors consists of seven volunteers whose main responsibilities include: selecting and evaluating the CEO, overseeing that all credit union policies are followed, establishing and monitoring the credit union’s strategic plan, and ensuring that the credit union operates in a safe and secure manner thereby keeping the members’ best interest as a top priority.

 Meet our Board of Directors: